David-A-Ray/MS1-Liz-ONeill-Psychotherapy/README.md

 with any Git Commits to the master branch.

-You can clone this repository directly into your editor to run it locally by pasting 'git clone' 'https://github.com/David-A-Ray/MS1-LizO-Neill-Psychotherapy' into your terminal.
+You can clone this repository directly into your editor to run it locally by pasting `git clone` `https://github.com/David-A-Ray/MS1-LizO-Neill-Psychotherapy` into your terminal.

 ## Credits